Wednesday – May 28, 2025

 1:45 p.m. – 3:00 p.m.

-Mastering Personal Strategic Planning: A Blueprint for Career Development (for you and your team)
+Mastering Personal Strategic Planning: A Blueprint for Career Development

 In today’s fast-paced professional world, taking control of your career and fostering growth within your teams is more critical than ever.
 In this session, we’ll dive into the art of personal strategic planning, focusing on how individuals can align their passions, strengths, and career goals with actionable strategies.
 We’ll also explore how to extend this strategic mindset to team development, creating an environment where each member thrives and contributes to collective success.
 Whether you’re a leader guiding others or an individual mapping out your own future, this session will provide practical tools to ensure sustained career growth, fulfillment, and leadership impact.